zacscodingclub/zacscodingclub.github.io/about.md

 permalink: /about/
 ---

 I'm a web developer studying Ruby on Rails, Node.js, Angular.js, and other fun web technologies.
 I say "fun" because it truly is an enjoyable experience creating applications that other people use to improve their lives.
-How cool is it that I can create something in my kitchen and someone on the other side of the earth uses it??
+How cool is it that it's possible to create something from my office and someone on the other side of the earth can use it??

 ### Contact me